Hilbert's paradox of the Grand Hotel: Prime factorization method

 Each person of a certain seat $s$ and coach $c$ can be put into room $2^s 3^c$ (presuming c=0 for the people already in the hotel, 1 for the first coach, etc.).
 Because every number has a unique prime factorization, it is easy to see all people will have a room, while no two people will end up in the same room.
 For example, the person in room 2592 ($2^5 3^4$) was sitting in on the 4th coach, on the 5th seat.
 Like the prime powers method, this solution leaves certain rooms empty.
+(In particular, any room with a number divisible by any prime other than 2 and 3 is empty.)